About The J-Sub Experiment

 We will have a sponsored version of our Total Kanji Runthrough on YouTube in the near future.
 We will feature sponsored versions of one text-based runthroughs on this site next year.

 As of now, we are very much a one-man show.

 Your Factotum (the “do everything” guy) is a trained philosopher and linguist, graduate of Boston College (B.A. magna cum laude).

-His research background lies mainly in Greek philosophy and Ancient and Byzantine Greek philology.
+His research background lies mainly in Greek philosophy and Ancient and Byzantine Greek philology as well as Japanese writing system and Japanese case particles.
 His secondary fields of interest are the philosophical thought of Richard Wagner and language use in Christian liturgies.

 His languages of competency are English, Spanish, Japanese, and French, as well as reading knowledge in Ancient Greek, Byzantine Greek, and German.
 He holds basic reading competency in Classical Armenian and Latin.